Introduction to Caching and Caching Strategies

 Write through strategy

 In write-through cache, writes are first made to the cache and then to the database.
 If both writes are successful, write operation is considered successful.
-This will ensure that cache and database remain consistent and reduces the risk of data loss in case of a crash or system disruption.
+This will ensure that cache and database remain consistent and reduces the risk of data loss in case of database crash.

 • Write-through cache comes with the trade-off of increased write latency.
 This is because data must be written to two separate places!
 So this strategy is not a good choice for write-heavy applications.

 • This is best for applications that frequently re-read data.
-Despite the increased write latency, this approach offers lower read latency and consistent data, which can compensate for the longer write time.
+Despite the increased write latency, this approach provides consistent data and lower read latency.

 Write around strategy